TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 \
 A few parts of the build are slightly counter-intuitive, so please read this all carefully.
 If anything is unclear, contact [support@thonk.co.uk](mailto:support@thonk.co.uk?subject=Workshop%20System%20Build%20Advice), ask for help on the Discord, send photos.

 NB: This is the build guide for kits bought after July 2025.
-[For earlier kits, use this version.](/WorkshopDocs/WorkshopBuildGuide_24-25.html).
-The difference is not electronic, but how the kits are packed by Thonk.
-In July 2025, new packing - more compact and easier to understand - was introduced.
+[For earlier kits, use this version.](/WorkshopDocs/WorkshopBuildGuide_24-25.html) In July 2025, new packing was introduced - more compact and easier to understand.

 {% include linkedHeading.html heading="TL;DR Summary for new or nervous builders " level=2 %}
 * If you've never soldered before, practise on something else — I always recommend [8mu](https://www.musicthing.co.uk/8mu_page/) or [Mikrophonie](https://www.musicthing.co.uk/Mikrophonie/).